Micz26/Java-Desktop-Calculator/README.md

 # Java-Desktop-Calculator

-The **Calculator** is a simple Java application that provides basic arithmetic calculations through a graphical user interface.
+The **Java-Desktop-Calculator** is a simple Java application that provides basic arithmetic calculations through a graphical user interface.

 ## Features